The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model

-However, even for $g'=0$ in general two different vevs emerge from the Higgs potential breaking $\custsym$.
+Even for $m_u^2= m_d^2$, however, in general two different vevs emerge from the Higgs potential breaking $\custsym$.
 To avoid this, we choose $m_{ud}^2 = \mu^2+m^2$.
 This choice creates flat directions and not the correct phenomenology.
-However, as this will be lifted later, this will serve for the moment as a technical auxiliary.
+However, it will be lifted later and only serves as a technical auxiliary for the moment.